vgno/roc-web/README.md

 server.start();
 ```

-The application can be configured through the use of a `roc.config.js` file as well as setting options in the functions.
+The application can be configured through the use of a `roc.config.js` file as well as passing options in the API functions.
 Please look at the JSDoc for the complete interface.

 ### roc.config.js
 `roc.config.js` is a powerful way to configure a Roc project.
-For one you can use it to override default configuration and also extend or override the builder used to create the application.
+You can use it to override default configuration and also extend or override the builder used to create the application.

 #### Configuration
 By default all Roc extensions can add configuration options that will be used throughout their internal code.
-Most often they also define sane defaults for this configuration but sometimes one will want to fine tune them or it's expected that the user should provide something.
-This can be done by providing a `config` object from the `roc.config.js` file that matches the options in the extension.
+Most often they also define sane defaults for this configuration.
+In some cases one will want to fine tune them or in other cases it's expected that the user **must** provide something.
+This can be done by providing a `config` object from the `roc.config.js` file that matches the required options in the extension.

-The best way currently to see what options are available is to look at the `roc.config.js` file that contains the defaults and it's associated `roc.config.meta.js` containing descriptions on what the different options do.
+The best way currently to see what options are available in an extension is to look at the `roc.config.js` file that contains the defaults and it's associated `roc.config.meta.js` containing descriptions on what the different options do.
 Both of these files can be found in `src/roc/config`.
 It is also possible to use the Roc CLI to list the available options, their defaults and descriptions.
 You do this by running either `$ roc dev --help` or `$ roc build --help`.

-__Example__
+__Example configuration__
 ```js
 modules.exports = {
     config: {